-60 2.1 Model description
+2.1 Model description

 The development of the regional climate model COSMO-CLM (COSMO version 5.0, CLM version 15) is a joint effort between the COnsortium for Small-scale MOdelling (COSMO) and the Climate Limited-area Modelling community (CLM-Community) (Rockel et al., 2008).
 The Runge-Kutta dynamical core solves the non-hydrostatic, compressible hydro-thermodynamical equations on a rotated latitude-longitude grid (Doms and Baldauf, 2013).
-Several coordinates are possible coordinate systems.

-- 65 are available in the vertical dimension, of which we used the height-based, terrain-following coordinate with grid stretching.
-Additional physical processes are parametrized in the modelwere represented with available parametrizations: for subgridscale turbulence the standard choice was adopted, which is the one-dimensional diagnostic closure scheme (level 2.5) which is based on a prognostic TKE equation after Mellor and Yamada (1982) (Raschendorfer, 2001).
-Surface fluxes are were also parametrized and are coupled to the included multi-layer soil model, TERRA-ML.
-Also parametrizations for grid-scale clouds - 70 and precipitation, moist convection and radiative processes are were included (Doms et al., 2013).
+Several coordinate systems are available in the vertical dimension, of which we used the height-based, terrain-following coordinate with grid stretching.
+Additional physical processes were represented with available parametrizations: for subgrid-scale turbulence the standard choice was adopted, which is the one-dimensional diagnostic closure scheme (level 2.5) which is based on a prognostic TKE equation after Mellor and Yamada (1982) (Raschendorfer, 2001).
+Surface fluxes were also parametrized and are coupled to the included multi-layer soil model, TERRA-ML.
+Also parametrizations for grid-scale clouds and precipitation, moist convection and radiative processes were included (Doms et al., 2013).
 An extensive description of the model system is available in the documentation (e.g. Doms and Baldauf, 2013).

-The simulation domain covers covered a large fraction of the North Sea with a horizontal grid spacing of 0.025° (~ 2.8 km) (Fig. 1).
+The simulation domain covered a large fraction of the North Sea with a horizontal grid spacing of 0.025° (~ 2.8 km) (Fig. 1).
 In the vertical dimension, 61 levels were used up to an elevation of 22 km with a spacing of approximately 20 meters near the surface and 30 meters at turbine hub height.
-The relaxation zone at the lateral boundaries is was set to a width of 40

-- 75 kmwide and transitions into a , whereas the spin-up zone that is an additional 100 km in widthwas considered an additional 73 km wide, in agreement with the recommendations of Brisson et al. (2015).
-Omission of this 140 km-wide zone gives the evaluation domain Matte et al. (2017).
+The relaxation zone at the lateral boundaries was set to a width of 40 km, whereas the spin-up zone was considered an additional 73 km wide, in agreement with the recommendations of Matte et al. (2017).
 The remaining inner part of the simulation domain was considered for the evaluation and analysis (Fig. 1).
 The ERA5 reanalysis (Hersbach et al., 2020) was used as forcing at the boundaries with updates every hour.
-No additional nesting stages were used, again in agreement with Brisson et al. (2015).
-As deep convection is explicitly resolved - 80 at in line with results from Brisson et al. (2015).
-At the meso- γ scale (Vergara-Temprado et al., 2020), the model resolution partly allows the explicit development of deep convection so that only shallow convection was parametrized according to the scheme of Tiedtke (1989).
+No additional nesting stages were used, in line with results from Brisson et al. (2015).
+At the meso- γ scale, the model resolution partly allows the explicit development of deep convection so that only shallow convection was parametrized according to the scheme of Tiedtke (1989).
 Switching of the deep convection parametrization on this resolution has previously been shown not to degrade COSMO simulations (Vergara-Temprado et al., 2020).
 In COSMO5.0, the TKE advection term in the prognostic equation is only included for the experimental, LES-type turbulence schemes.
-With the focus on wind farm wake development - 85 in the second part of this study, we implemented the TKE advection term for the standard turbulence scheme in COSMO5.0 based on version 5.01.
+With the focus on wind farm wake development in the second part of this study, we implemented the TKE advection term for the standard turbulence scheme in COSMO5.0 based on version 5.01.